This rough draft generated by Otter.ai contains errors. If you would like to correct them please contact me.

 Nicola Amadora: I just people came, I didn’t know what I would do.
 This wasn’t planned.
-This wasn’t.
-This felt so natural.
-One person I just touched on their heart on the forehead and other prisoners said the right words, and they burst into tears.
+This wasn’t, this felt so natural.
+One person I just touched on their heart on their forehead and other person has said the right words, and they burst into tears.
 Some people had major openings in their heart, some people felt sweetness.
-Some people just offered a word, it, it was like, Oh, this is easy.
+Some people are just offered a word, it, it was like, Oh, this is easy.
 This is easy.
 This is how it’s supposed to be.
 In some ways, it feels like to the mind, it feels like this grand miracle.
 But really, in the heart of heart, it felt so this is natural.

 Rick Archer: That’s great.
 And I could ask you when this was without revealing how old you are, well, where are we at now?
 In terms?

-Rick Archer: later than later than what?
+Rick Archer: Let us no later than what?

-Nicola Amadora: That happened 10 years.
+Nicola Amadora: That happened 10 years ago.
 Okay, good.
 So

 Rick Archer: 2006 or something?
+Okay, yeah,

-Nicola Amadora: Okay, eight years or so.
+Nicola Amadora: eight years or so.